-- the returnee's name and their role with the organisation - a description of the interest declared (reflecting the content of Section 5 of the NHSE guidance for common situations) - relevant dates relating to the interest - space for comments (e.g. action taken to mitigate conflict) - 5.1.4 In line with national requirements, the system used by the Trust will enable members of the public to view the declarations made by "decision-making staff".
-The publicly-accessible register will be accessed through the Trust's external website. - 5.1.5 Declarations will remain on the public register for at least 6 months after their expiry.
-A historic record will be retained by Trust Administration for the required 6-year period (as a minimum).
+- the returnee's name and their role with the organisation - a description of the interest declared (reflecting the content of Section 5 of the NHSE guidance for common situations) - relevant dates relating to the interest - space for comments (e.g. action taken to mitigate conflict) - 5.1.4 In line with national requirements, the system used by the Trust enables members of the public to view the declarations made by "decision-making staff".
+The publicly-accessible register is accessed via the Trust's external website.

+5.1.5 Declarations will remain on the public register for at least 6 months after their expiry.
+A historic record will be retained by Corporate and Committee Services for the required 6-year period (as a minimum).